 © 2009 Helen Bundy |The Secret Garden| Conwy

-Here are a few customer photos to help get your creative juices flowing, thanks to everyone for sharing your photos!
+Here are a few customer photos to help get your creative juices flowing, thanks to everyone for sharing your photos, follow me on Pintrest for lots more furniture painting ideas!